 “I present myself for the Village History Examination”.

 The old man strokes his beard.
-Perhaps he is trying to look wise but his long fingernails get caught for a moment in the grey curly hairs.
+Perhaps he is trying to look wise but one of his long fingernails gets caught for a moment in the grey curly hairs.

 “Who was your father’s mother’s father?” says the old man.